tocheskey/phonegap-docs/docs/3-references/developer-app/7-troubleshoot-faq.html.md

   - The network firewall is blocking the downloading of zip files
   - The network firewall is blocking the port
   - The mobile app has an internal JavaScript error
+  - The mobile app is not firing `deviceready`

   First, you should verify that your machine and device are on the same network.